Toddlers - tips for toddler troubles

 - Reward co-operative and non-aggressive behaviour with a hug.

-There is more in our topic on Anger.
+There is more in our topic on Anger - helping your child to manage it.

 All toddlers cling and grizzle to some extent.